 (a) The accommodation is strictly limited and is only intended for families who cannot reach London by noon on the day of departure.

-(b) Accommodation at government hostels can, therefore, only be booked for
+(b) Accommodation at government hostels can, therefore, only be booked for one night preceding the day of your departure.

 (c) Only one class of accommodation is available but bed, bath and breakfast will be provided at reasonable rates.

-[see below] will be returned to you to let you know either at which hotel accommodation has been reserved for you or that accommodation is not available.
+The slip at the foot of the form [see below] will be returned to you to let you know either at which hotel accommodation has been reserved for you or that accommodation is not available.

 A blue “B.A.O.R.” badge is forwarded with this Guide for each member of the family travelling.
 These badges should be worn tied to your lapel or to a button on arrival in London to enable the military personnel and the W.V.S. at the railway station to identify you and to know to whom assistance should be given.
 It is also suggested that you should print the names of your children on the back of their badges so that they may be identified easily if they should become separated from you.